michelle3211/311project/project-proposal/project-proposal.md

     - Namespaces and Modules
     - Functions
     - Generics
+- Mixins
 - Type Inference
 - Type Compatibility
+- Writing Definition (.d.ts) Files
+- how TS preserves runtime behavior of all JavaScript code

 - How does TS align with current and future ECMAScript 6 proposals.

 ## Web app topic